This business writing course for non-native speakers will:

 - Identify terms, phrases, and words that are outdated, offensive, or otherwise unacceptable in workplace writing.

-Whether it’ email, a letter, product documentation, or some other type of text, business writing is a part of daily work.
+Whether it’s email, a letter, product documentation, or some other type of text, business writing is a part of daily work.
 While spell check and online translation tools can certainly help the non-native speaker, those tools are no substitute for well-planned well-written text.
 This business writing workshop targets non-native speakers.

 To get the most from this training course, this workshop requires participants to complete an assessment and submit a handful of short writing samples prior to the session’s start.